carstenblank/qiskit-aws-braket-provider/README.md

 Attention: this is a work-in-progess implementation.
 What this means: it basically works.
 But:

- a) edge cases are not covered
+ 1. edge cases are not covered
- b) even broad cases aren't entirely covered!!
+ 2. even broad cases aren't entirely covered!!
- c) in code documentation is not thre
+ 3. in code documentation is not thre
- d) no usage or API documentation exists
+ 4. no usage or API documentation exists
- e) CI/CD is not setup
+ 5. CI/CD is not setup

-So: use at your own risk.
+__So__: use at your own risk.

 # Contribution